Correct-Syntax/bible_side/README.md

 # BibleSide

-BibleSide is a simple, offline Bible app inspired by the Material 3 design system.
+BibleSide is a simple, offline Bible app inspired by the Material 3 design system, featuring the OET.

 The goal is for multiple translations (KJV, etc) to be added in the future, but integrating the [OET (Open English Translation)](https://github.com/Freely-Given-org/OpenEnglishTranslation--OET) is the primary focus right now.